wandb/docs/docs/tutorials/weave_models_registry.md

 ```

 # 5. Save the new RAG Model on the Registry
-In order to effectively share the new RAG Model we push it to the Regsitry as a reference artifact adding in the weave version as an alias.
+In order to effectively share the new RAG Model, push it to the Registry as a reference artifact adding in the weave version as an alias.

 ```python
 MODELS_OBJECT_VERSION = PUB_REFERENCE.digest  # weave object version